codatio/codat-docs/docs/supplier-enablement/overview.md

  overall process of getting suppliers to accept virtual card payments on their invoices

+Issuing banks use Codat to access comprehensive and up-to-date data for supplier enablement.
+Business clients share vendor and spend data directly from their ERP system or accounting software.

+Enhance your card programs with seamless data sharing and actionable supplier analytics.

+Increase your card participation

 ## Who is it for?

+With **Supplier Enablement**, we help banks and other commercial card issuers who are looking to grow revenue per customer and reduce drop-off when moving banking customers to their virtual card product.

 As a card program owner facilitator who

 Codat is developing a new product for banks.
 It helps banks increase revenue from corporate cards by making their “Supplier Onboarding” process more efficient and effective.
 Supplier Onboarding is the process by which a bank helps a customer move more of their B2B spending to their corporate card, very often using virtual cards.

+Issuing banks use Codat to access comprehensive and up-to-date data for supplier enablement.
+Business clients share vendor and spend data directly from their ERP system or accounting software.

+banks and other commercial card issuers

 ## Why use it?

+Move more volume to card
+Onboard more suppliers through targeted campaigns and migrate another 10% of overall AP spend with rich, timely AP data.

+Increase sales conversion
+Present accurate rebate offers in minutes and accelerate speed-to-spend by weeks by making data sharing seamless.

+Reduce spend churn
+Cut churn in half with monitoring for suppliers reverting to check or ACH, while also identifying and onboarding the 10-20% of annual spend that goes to new suppliers.

 :target: Grow customers: by improving sales conversion (better CX; more attractive offers) & freeing up sales team (less time processing applications).